 Whether for FBT or Income Tax Purposes, wherever private use is made of a vehicle, no matter to whom the vehicle belongs, it is essential that a log book be kept for a twelve week period for each vehicle.
+At 30 March each year record the odometer reading.
 The ATO website explains the many complexities and the methods available for the calculation of the tax.